 As at the date of this Report, the Company had an Audit and Risk Committee of the Board of Directors.
+The Company established a Nomination and Remuneration Committee on 14 June 2023.

 Members of the Audit and Risk Committee during the financial year were: